-Preference for objects and activities is often fluid, changing due to satiation, time of day, environmental or other factors.
+Preference for objects and activities is often fluid, changing due to changing motivating operations such as satiation, time of day, environmental or other factors.
 A diverse assortment of potential reinforcers offers the greatest opportunity for effective intervention.
 Reinforcer and preference assessments provide valuable insight into the motivation of your learner.
 Reinforcer and preference assessments differ in what they measure.
 Preference assessments test the learner’s interest in objects or activities to identify potential reinforcers and reinforcer assessments measure the effects of utilizing those items or activities as reinforcers.

 Utilizing effective reinforcers during teaching reduces maladaptive behavior while increasing the accuracy of responding (Mason, McGee, Farmer‐Dougan, & Risley, 1989).

 Before selecting an assessment, it’s important to understand how to choose an effective reinforcer.

 ContentsCharacteristics of an Effective Reinforcer in ABA Choosing an Effective Reinforcer to Use with an ABA Strategy Difference Between Reinforcer Assessments and Preference Assessments Establishing Operations (EOs) Types of Preference Assessments Ask Questions Free Operant Preference Assessments Single Stimulus Preference Assessment Multiple Stimuli With/Without Replacement (MSW/O) Preference Assessment Paired Choice Preference Assessment Choosing Preference Assessments Social Preference Assessments Reinforcer Assessments Concurrent schedule reinforcer assessments Multiple schedule reinforcer assessments Progressive schedule reinforcer assessments Choosing Reinforcer Assessments Expanding Effective Reinforcers for Autistic Learners Stimulus-Stimulus Pairing Premack Principle